 - a.
-Describe the relationship between business continuity management and ICT\ disaster recovery. - b.
-Define key elements of a business impact analysis and a risk assessment. - c.
-Implement backup and recovery solutions for business and organizational needs. - d.
-Apply incident identification, evaluation and management to security and recoverability strategies for components of applied computing environments, e.g. networks, data, and applications. - e.
-Assist in the documentation of recovery plans, and test concepts. - f.
-Assist in the development and maintenance of appropriate security solutions for the protection of computing systems. - g.
-Assist in conducting recovery tests, maintenance and update plans. - h.
-Assist in the design, development, and testing of computing systems with respect to security against intrusion and the protection of data. - i.
+Discuss basic elements and relationships between business continuity management and ICT\ disaster recovery. - b.
+Analyze and evaluate the results of risk assessment and business impact analysis to recoverability design and recovery prioritization to define the order of recovery based upon defined business recovery needs. - c.
+Evaluate backup and recovery solutions in relation to business and organizational needs. - d.
+Apply knowledge of incident identification, evaluation and management to increase security and recoverability of applied computing environments e.g. networks, data, and applications. - e.
+Document recovery plans and test concepts. - f.
+Develop and maintain appropriate security solutions for the protection of computing systems - g.
+Conduct recovery tests, maintain and update plans. - h.
+Design, develop, and test computing systems with respect to security against intrusion and the protection of data. - i.
 Incorporate industry-standard security into the development of program code. - j.
-Assist in the identification and assessment of vulnerabilities in deployed IT systems.
+Conduct identification and assessment of vulnerabilities in deployed IT systems.